localstack/docs/content/en/getting-started/auth-token/index.md

 ```

 You can manually set the Auth Token, or use the `export` command to establish the Auth Token in your current shell session.
 This ensures the Auth Token is transmitted to your LocalStack container, enabling key activation.

+{{< alert title="Important" color="danger" >}}
+-   It's crucial to keep your Auth Token confidential.
+Do not include it in source code management systems, such as Git repositories.
+-   Be aware that if an Auth Token is committed to a public repository, it's at risk of exposure, and could remain in the repository's history, even if attempts are made to rewrite it.
+-   In case your Auth Token is accidentally published, immediately rotate it on the [Auth Token page](https://app.localstack.cloud/workspace/auth-token).
+-   For use in Continuous Integration (CI) or automated test environments, a CI key is necessary.
+Refer to our [CI documentation]({{< ref "user-guide/ci" >}}) for guidance on securely handling secrets, including storing your CI key in these environments.
+{{< /alert >}}

 ## Licensing-related configuration